-Summary of Outputs Торіс Output IDN applications that remain.
-Processing of applications which do not elect to participate in the prioritization draw When all of the applications that have elected to participate in the prioritization draw have been assigned priority numbers, ICANN shall assign priority numbers to the remaining applications in groups of 500 applications.
-The first 10% of each group of applications must consist of IDN applications until there are no more IDN applications.
-The remaining applications in each group shall be selected at random out of the pool of IDN and non-IDN applications that remain.
-Topic 19: Application Queuing Recommendation 19.3: Any processes put into place for application queuing should be clear, predictable, finalized and published in the Applicant Guidebook.
-The recommendation to establish procedures in advance is consistent with recommendation 1.2.a in the Program Implementation Review Report, which states: "Assign priority numbers to applications prior to commencement of application processing."
-Topic 19: Application Queuing Implementation Guidance 19.4: Procedures related to application queuing should be simplified and streamlined to the extent possible.
-For example, applicants could be provided the opportunity to pay the optional fee for participating in the drawing along with payment for the application.
-Another suggestion is to explore ways to assign a prioritization number during the application process without the need for a distinctly separate drawing event.
+Summary of Outputs Topic Output The remaining applications in each group shall be selected at random out of the pool of IDN and non- IDN applications that remain.
+Topic 19: Application Queuing Recommendation 19.4: Any processes put into place for application queuing should be clear, predictable, finalized and published in the Applicant Guidebook.
+The recommendation to establish processes in advance is consistent with Recommendation 1.2.a in the Program Implementation Review Report, which states: "Assign priority numbers to applications prior to commencement of application processing."
 Topic 20: Application Change Requests Affirmation 20.1: The Working Group supports maintaining a high-level, criteria-based change request process, as was employed in the 2012 application round.
 Topic 20: Application Change Requests Implementation Guidance 20.2: ICANN org should provide guidance on both changes that will likely be approved and changes that will likely not be approved.
 Topic 20: Application Change Requests Implementation Guidance 20.3: ICANN org should identify in the Applicant Guidebook the types of changes that will require a re-evaluation of some or all of the application and which do not require any re-evaluation.
+Topic 20: Application Change Requests Recommendation 20.4: ICANN org must document the types of changes which are required to be posted for an operational comment period 341 and which are not required to be posted for an operational comment period.
+The following is a non-exhaustive list of changes that must require an operational comment period: ■ The addition of Registry Voluntary Commitments in response to public comments, objections, whether formal or informal, GAC Consensus Advice, GAC Early Warnings, or other comments from the GAC ■ Changes to Registry Voluntary Commitments in response to public comments, objections, whether formal or informal, GAC Consensus Advice, GAC Early Warnings, or other comments from the GAC